Youth Orchestra

 Bursaries & Scholarships

 We aim to make sure that money isn’t a barrier to getting involved.
 We ask musicians to contribute to the cost of their place in the orchestra, but we understand that for some musicians, any contribution may be out of reach.
-Thanks to support from the Leverhulme Trust, the Blyth Major Memorial Bursary Scheme and Gwynn Williams, grants are available to support musicians and to cover their fees and any travel expenses incurred as part of the course.
+Thanks to support from the Leverhulme Trust and Gwynn Williams, grants are available to support musicians and to cover their fees and any travel expenses incurred as part of the course.
+We are also grateful for the support of the James Langley Memorial Trust, who provide financial support for individual members toto support further musical endeavours.

-If you have any questions, get in touch with Helen Butcher, Learning and Engagement Officer.
+If you have any questions, get in touch with Helen Butcher, Community and Talent Development Producer.

 Youth Orchestra FAQ